Comcast/vesper/README.md

 ### EKS config

-This config file is read at startup AS WELL AS runtime.
+This is the **eks_credentials_file** in main config.
+This file is read at startup AS WELL AS runtime.

 The following is the template for this configuration file (in JSON format)